 €57,48 €47,50 excl.
 VAT

-Centronuclear Myopathy (CNM) is the common name for inherited muscular diseases which are characterised primarily by muscle weakness - and wasting.
+Centronuclear Myopathy (CNM) is the common name for inherited muscular diseases which are characterised primarily by muscle weakness and muscle wasting.

 10 working days